Shrijeeth/DSA-Topics/README.md

 ## Contents

-- **Linked Lists**: Tutorials and problems related to singly and doubly linked lists, including reversal and traversal operations.
+- **Linked Lists**: Tutorials and problems related to singly, doubly, and circular linked lists, including operations and algorithms.

 ## Contributing